 If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider:

 Maximise Clicks: This is an automated bid strategy.
 It's the simplest way to bid for clicks.
-All you have to do is set a daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks possible within your budget.
+All you have to do is set an average daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks possible within your budget.
 Learn more About Maximise Clicks bidding.

 - Manual CPC bidding: This lets you manage your maximum CPC bids yourself.
 You can set different bids for each ad group in your campaign, or for individual keywords or placements.
-If you've found that certain keywords or placements are more profitable, then you can use manual bidding to allocate more of your advertising budget to those keywords or placements.
+If you've found that certain keywords or placements are more profitable, you can use manual bidding to allocate more of your advertising budget to those keywords or placements.
 Learn more About Manual CPC bidding.

 Maximise Clicks could be a good option for you if the following describes your campaign: